shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

-SOMETIMES: burning money help to increes payof !!!!!!!!!

 # Game Theory
 mathematical study of optimizing agents strategies in games where outcome depend on other agents actions. (payoff is affected by the decisions mede by others)

-### two player vs more

-multiple goals, number of rounds....
+### Two vs. More players

-### simultaneous move
+### Turn based vs. Simultaneous move

+### Number of Rounds
+- infinite
+- repeated

+### Perfect vs. Imperfect information games
+vs. known informations
+- depth limited search.

+### Zero Sum Game
+ - Interest is not overlapping. `win-lose`

 # Cooperative
 How to be fair
-group best effort
+Group best effort, coalition and benefit and contribution type in coalition

+### Shapley Value
-- coalition and benefit and contribution type in coalition **Shapley Value** - method of dividing gains  or costs  among players acording to value of individual contribution
+- method of dividing gains  or costs  among players according to value of individual contribution

+### Marginal Contribution
-**Marginal Contribution** -  is determined by ehat is gain or lost  by removing them from the game
+-  is determined by ehat is gain or lost  by removing them from the game

 if 2 parties bring same things to coalition, they should have to contribute  the same amount &  should  be revarded  for their contributions equal.

 Dummy player have 0 value

-**Pareto efficiency**
+### Pareto efficiency
 Outcom is Pareto optimal if there is no outcome that makes at least one player better off without making any player worse off.

-**Risk Aversion**
-how much u willing to pay for insurance

 # Competitive
 How to be smart
 Actor best interest - sub optimal solution in the long run
-### Zero Sum Game
- Interest is not overlapping. `win-lose`

 ### Nash equilibrium